brendanconnolly/BlogPosts/webhooks/testingWebhooksWithJS.part2.md

 This will import `Octokit` and load the contents of our `.env` file.
 The call to `.config()` on the `dotenv` module only needs to happen once.
 As we progress we will refactor that into a more centralized place, but for now we'll leave it here.

-Next we are going to create a class that wraps instantiating `Octokit`.

 Create a class named `GithubClient` and add a constructor function.
-Inside the constructor, we'll create an `instance` proerty and assign it a new instance of `Octokit`.
+Inside the constructor, we'll create an `instance` property and assign it a new instance of `Octokit`.
 The `Octokit` constructor accepts an options object, to use the personal auth token from from the env variable pass in  `{ auth: process.env.GITHUB_TOKEN }`.

 `.env`
 ```js